Ratnajeevan Hoole: Career

 In January 2006 the senate of the University of Jaffna elected Hoole to be one of three nominees to be the university's vice-chancellor.
 In March 2006 President Mahinda Rajapaksa appointed Hoole as vice-chancellor.
 As soon as he was appointed Hoole started receiving threats from various Liberation Tigers of Tamil Eelam (LTTE) fronts including the People's Uprising Force who said he would return home "headless in a box" if he took up the position.
 Hoole did not assume his duties on 15 March 2006 and his predecessor S. Mohanadas was appointed acting vice-chancellor.
 Hoole chose instead to work from outside Jaffna, appointing a deputy vice-chancellor and a head of Vavuniya campus.
 As the threats continued Hoole and his family left Sri Lanka 20 April 2006.

 Hoole was visiting professor at Michigan State University (2006) and Drexel University (2006-08).
 He was professor of engineering and science at the Rensselaer Polytechnic Institute between 2008 and 2010.

-Hoole returned to Sri Lanka in September 2010 (the LTTE had been defeated by the Sri Lankan military in May 2009) to co-ordinate the establishment of the University of Jaffna's new Faculty of Engineering.
+Hoole returned to Sri Lanka in September 2010 to co-ordinate the establishment of the University of Jaffna's new Faculty of Engineering.
 In December 2010 the senate of the University of Jaffna once again elected Hoole to be one of three nominees to be the university's vice-chancellor.
 However, this time President Rajapaksa did not appoint him vice-chancellor, choosing instead Vasanthy Arasaratnam.

 During the 2011 local government elections in Sri Lanka Hoole documented and reported on violations of electoral law by the Eelam People's Democratic Party, a government backed paramilitary group led by government minister Douglas Devananda.
 After Devananda complained to the police about the "defamatory article", Hoole gave a statement to the police on 2 August 2011.
 On 4 August 2011 the police summoned him to appear at Kayts magistrates court the following day, telling him that he may be remanded.
 Hoole did not attend the magistrate but instead sent his lawyer N. Srikantha.
 The magistrate found Hoole to be in contempt for not attending in person and issued a warrant for his arrest if he did not attend the court on 15 August 2011.
 Fearing detention in Kayts, Hoole fled Sri Lanka for a second time.

 Hoole is a fellow of the Institute of Electrical and Electronics Engineers and chartered engineer.
-He is currently professor of electrical engineering at Michigan State University.
+In 2012, Hoole held a professor affiliation at the department of electrical engineering at Michigan State University.